Johnmelo/Johnmelo.github.io/_posts/2018-03-02-Software-Security-01.md

 </p>

 <p>
-If we look at the latest threats and exploits to computer systems, we see that, all IT people are already stunned, raising their firewalls, IDS and IPS, running to upgrade their software with the famous patches (this is not wrong, it is a praiseworthy and correct attitude), however we forget that many times that exploration could only be performed due to a failure in a software (OS, libraries, APIs, SOFTWARES) internal to the system.
+If we look at the latest threats and exploits to computer systems, we see that, all IT peoples staing stunned, raising their firewalls, IDS and IPS, running to upgrade their software with the famous patches (this is not wrong, it is a praiseworthy and correct attitude), however we forget that many times that exploration could only be performed due to a failure in a software (OS, libraries, APIs, SOFTWARES) internal to the system.
 Schneier wrote "we should not have to spend a lot of time, money and effort on network security if we did not have such poor software security."
 And this is still true!
 According to our needs and services provided, we have chosen and installed software that helps make our services available and / or offered.
-It may be that in this process is used a certain third party software, consolidated in the market, "properly tested", but what if this software has some vulnerability that will culminate in a exploitation?
-Your firewall will stop?
-Will your IDS detect the attack?
-Will your IPS make you suffer in the hand of the hacker?
-They are valid questions, difficult to give a 100% response to one side, because we would have to explain, and thus know, what kind of vulnerability we are being exposed.
-However, these issues make me realize that once I create a vulnerable software, not only the software itself is susceptible to exploitation and data leakage, but the systems on which it was deployed also has the risk of an attacker finding it and so to steal data and perform the most diverse atrocities contained in your mind.
+It may be that in this process is used a certain third party software, consolidated in the market, "properly tested", but what do we do if this software has some vulnerability that will culminate in a exploitation?
+Our firewall will stop it?
+Will our IDS detect the attack?
+Will our IPS make you suffer in the hand of the hacker?
+Those are valid questions, difficult to give a 100% response to one side, because we would have to explain, and thus know, what kind of vulnerability we are being exposed.
+However, these issues make me realize that once I create a vulnerable software, not only the software itself is susceptible to exploitation and data leakage, but the systems on which it was deployed also has the risk of an attacker across that vulnrability to steal data and perform the most diverse atrocities contained in your mind.
 </p>

 <p>